Fisheries Biologist and Director of Fisheries

 Stan holds a Bachelor’s Degree in Biology from Stephen F. Austin State University and a Master’s degree in Fisheries Biology from Auburn University.
 Shortly after receiving his Master’s degree from Auburn, Stan began his fisheries management career in 1986 with the formation of Aquatic Management Services.
 He operated that business for 30 years from the Tyler, Texas location.
 He built a strong relationship with his clients through sound fisheries management built on scientific data collection and the implementation of appropriate strategies to meet clients’ goals and expectations.
 He is a member of the Texas Aquatic Plant Management Society (TAPMS) and currently serves on the board of directors.

 Stan enjoys spending time with his family outdoors, fishing, hunting, and shooting.
 His passion is spending time on the farm with his wife Kathy enjoying and managing the land, cattle and wildlife.

-Prior to attending graduate school, he spent a year studying northern pike and muskellunge on the St. Lawrence River for the New York Department of Environmental Conservation.
-He completed his undergraduate education at The State University of New York College of Environmental Science and Forestry (SUNY ESF) at Syracuse with a Bachelor of Science degree in Environmental and Forest Biology focusing in fisheries and aquatic science.
+Before attending graduate school, he spent a year studying northern pike and muskellunge on the St. Lawrence River for the New York Department of Environmental Conservation.
+He completed his undergraduate education at The State University of New York College of Environmental Science and Forestry (SUNY ESF) at Syracuse with a Bachelor of Science degree in Environmental and Forest Biology focusing on fisheries and aquatic science.

 Aaron entered the environmental field after high school graduation where he worked for the Buffalo Museum of Science Tifft Urban Nature Sanctuary, leading and presenting nature workshops to children and adults.